yatesco/seafile-docs/deploy/only_office.md

 ## LOCAL installation
-The following guide shows how to deploy the OnlyOffice Document server locally, which is based on the ["ONLYOFFICE/Docker-DocumentServer" documentation](https://github.com/ONLYOFFICE/Docker-DocumentServer).
+The following guide shows how to deploy the OnlyOffice Document server locally.
+It is based on the ["ONLYOFFICE/Docker-DocumentServer" documentation](https://github.com/ONLYOFFICE/Docker-DocumentServer).

-**Requirements of Seafile Server for OnlyOffice DocumentServer via Docker** https://github.com/ONLYOFFICE/Docker-DocumentServer#recommended-system-requirements
+**Requirements for OnlyOffice DocumentServer via Docker** https://github.com/ONLYOFFICE/Docker-DocumentServer#recommended-system-requirements